Free Non Profit Background Checks (Organizations & Volunteers)

 State Level Background Checks (Level 1 Background Checks)

-Most employment background checks are conducted on a state level which are also known as level 1 background checks, and this includes screenings for volunteers.
+Employment background checks, often referred to as level 1 background checks, are primarily conducted at the state level, which also encompasses screenings for volunteers.
 In most cases, the record checks are processed by the state police or public safety division.
 Criminal background checks for nonprofit organizations can be state or national screenings.

 A screenshot of an Criminal History request form from the Alabama Law Enforcement Agency that requires the persons full name, aliases, current address, social security number, date of birth, license number, race, phone number, name of employer, the employers number, the position and the name of their supervisor.